Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 1. **Automated Security Tests:** Security tests of implemented security requirements and security controls (e.g., authentication or access controls) SHOULD be implemented and executed, preferably in an automatic and continuous way.

+2. **Local Tests:** Developers SHOULD be able to run automated test locally against the respective testing policy (dry runs).

-2. **Inclusion in Acceptance Testing:** Developer and system acceptance testing SHOULD include testing for functional (security controls) and non-functional[^1] security requirements.
+3. **Inclusion in Acceptance Testing:** Developer and system acceptance testing SHOULD include testing for functional (security controls) and non-functional[^1] security requirements.

-3. **Tests of Abuse Cases:** Abuse cases SHOULD be created and tested for critical business security aspects.
+4. **Tests of Abuse Cases:** Abuse cases SHOULD be created and tested for critical business security aspects.

 ## 5. Pentests